 You can see from the chart below that our Asset Allocation: Equity/Fixed Income (4 ETF) Combination Strategy produced consistently steady gains that average 30% per year since its inception in 2006, regardless of how the underlying stock market was performing:

-You can sign up to put this strategy to use for you for just $19.95 per month!
+Now you can put this fifth-generation, high-performance strategy to work for you!
 Click here to review the details of this and our other ETF-based investment strategies.

 Strategy Performance During the Financial Crisis